Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 8.40.1 04/25/2019 =
+* TWEAK: Tweak to expiration of cached extension update checks.
+* DEV: Reverse change to composer.json.

 = 8.40 04/19/2019 =
 * NEW: Add brand font icons and use webpack to process the frontend CSS.
 * NEW: Update the social media icons to use the brandicons.